Americans for Prosperity: Energy and environment

 AFP supports oil and gas development and opposes regulation, including environmental restrictions.
-The AFP Foundation opposed President Obama's efforts to address global warming.
+The AFP Foundation opposed Obama's efforts to address global warming.
 AFP was important in creating the Tea Party movement and in encouraging the movement to focus on climate change.
 AFP helped defeat proposed U.S. legislation embracing cap and trade, a market-based approach to control pollution by providing economic incentives.
 In August 2009, Mother Jones magazine identified cap and trade as one of the key domestic policy goals of the Obama administration, and identified AFP as one of the most prominent groups in opposition.

 In 2008, AFP circulated the No Climate Tax Pledge to government officials at the federal, state, and local levels, a pledge to "oppose any legislation relating to climate change that includes a net increase in government revenue."
 By July 2013, 411 lawmakers and candidates, including a quarter of U.S. Senators and more than a third of U.S. Representatives, primarily Republicans, had signed the pledge.
 Of the twelve Republicans on the House Energy and Commerce Committee in 2011, nine signed the pledge.

 AFP held more than eighty events in opposition to cap and trade, including the nationwide Hot Air Tour, which involved floating hot air balloons in protest of what AFP described as "global warming alarmism."
 AFP raised a balloon in Phoenix, Arizona, in fall 2008 and also over Al Gore's house in Tennessee.
 AFP described cap and trade as "the largest excise tax in history."
 AFP sponsored a Regulation Reality Tour to foment opposition to climate change legislation and federal regulation of carbon emissions.
 The tour involved fake "carbon cops" with badges in green Smart cars with flashing lights who wrote citations for "carbon crimes" like running a lawn mower.
 In 2011, AFP launched a Running on Empty website and national tour featuring a 14-foot inflatable gas pump intended to link rising gas prices to the Obama administration's environmental regulations and to promote offshore drilling for oil.
 Long lines formed in several states in 2012 when AFP offered drivers gas discounted to the price in effect when Obama took office.
 In 2012, AFP campaigned against Republican political candidates who acknowledged the science of climate change.

 AFP advocates for the construction of the proposed Keystone XL Pipeline.
 In February 2015, AFP organized supporters to telephone the White House urging Obama to sign legislation authorizing the project.
 AFP led an effort to repeal a federal tax credit for wind power.
 In Kansas, Ohio, North Carolina, and other states, AFP campaigned to overturn renewable portfolio standards, state laws that mandated a percentage of the state's electricity come from renewable resources.
 AFP announced plans to oppose Republican candidates who support a carbon tax in the 2016 presidential primaries.